Marujah/wamya/README.md

 ## License

-This library is released under the MIT License.
-Please check the LICENSE file for more details.
+This library is released under the APACHE-2.0 License.
+Please check the [LICENSE](LICENSE) file for more details.